When 5G is here, a wireless supercomputer will follow you around

 In the case of augmented and virtual reality, superimposing digital images on top of the real world in a believable way requires a lot of processing power.
 Even if a smartphone can deliver that promise, it would eat up its battery life.

-"This solution moves the data crunching from the device to the cloud at the edge," an AT&T spokesman told CNN Tech. "[This is] one way to reduce latency, but it's less practical due to the effect on the battery or even hardware required."

-The "edge" refers to the physical points of the network that are closer to customers.
+With edge computing, data crunching is moved from the device to the "edge" of the cloud, which is the physical points of the network that are closer to customers.

 Related: AT&T and Verizon halt Google ads over extremist videos